dgdheeraj/dgdheeraj.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I’m a master's student pursuing Computer Science at the Viterbi School of Engineering, University of Southern California (USC).
-My interests lie at the juncture of fullstack development, cloud computing and machine learning .
+My interests lie at the juncture of fullstack development and machine learning .
 Prior to USC, I was part of Cisco, India, where I worked on the Webex Teams Windows client.
-I graduated with a B.Tech in Computer Science and Engineering from PES University, India, in 2021.
+As a Full Stack Engineer Intern at Odoo Inc., I am currently working on the in-house chatbot.
+At the USC Alzheimer's Therapeutic Research Institute, I am actively contributing to the APT Web Study site.

+I am actively seeking full-time opportunities in the field of software engineering.
+If you believe that my skills and experience align with the requirements of a software engineering role within your organization, I would greatly appreciate the opportunity to connect and discuss further.
+Please feel free to [reach out to me](mailto:gharde.dheeraj@gmail.com) if you would like to explore how I can contribute to your team's success.